iendjinn/iendjinn/systems/frontier/rebels.markdown

 Active: Instead of deploying this unit as normal you may hold it in reserve, place 3 tokens anywhere on the battlefield outside of your enemy's deployment zone.
 As a **strategic action** you may deploy the conspirator at the location of one of the tokens, then remove the tokens.

 ### Self Destruct
 Active: As a **strategic action** you may detonate the conspirator's suicide vest.
 All units (including friendly units) within 5" become **shaken**.
-Remove the conspirator from the battlefield, it does not count as **destroyed** for the purposes of victory conditions and game end.
+Remove the conspirator from the battlefield.